JuliaDiff/BlueStyle/julia/style-guide.md

 end
 ```

-Method Template (only required for exported methods):
+Function Template (only required for exported functions):

 ```julia
 """